 - Cut butter into small cubes.
 Place the butter on a plate and place in the freezer while you mix the dry ingredients.
 The butter should be very cold.

 - In a food processor (or large bowl), sift together flour, sugar, baking soda, baking powder and salt.

 - Add the butter to the food processor and pulse to combine, until it looks like coarse crumbs (you could also use a pastry cutter or 2 forks in a large bowl).

 - Add the butter and flour mixture to a large bowl and make a well in the middle, add the cold buttermilk.
 Stir until dough is mixed and combined, it will be slightly sticky/tacky.

 - Turn out the dough onto a floured surface (I use my counter) and pat into a rectangle.

 - Fold the dough over and onto itself six times, so you end up with a tall square, then pat down to about 1 inch thick.

-- Place the biscuits on a parchment paper lined baking sheet, almost touching each other, and bake for 12-15 minutes until browned.
+- Place the biscuits on a parchment paper lined baking sheet, almost touching each other, and bake at 450 degrees for 12-15 minutes until browned.

 - After the biscuits are baked, brush tops with melted butter.